ESG at Schroders

-In line with commitment to responsible investment, we utilize specialist research to help develop investment universes.
+In line with commitment to responsible investment, we utilise specialist research to help develop investment universes.
 These reflect our clients' values and exclude companies that have a material exposure to a particular issue or breach international standards.

 Schroders fully supports the international conventions on Cluster Munitions and Anti-Personnel Mines (APM), and we will not knowingly hold any security that will derive revenue from these sources.
 We apply this policy to all Schroders funds that we directly manage and it is regularly monitored.